awsdocs/amazon-lightsail-developer-guide/doc_source/create-lightsail-load-balancer-and-attach-lightsail-instances.md

  *Last updated: June 12, 2019*

 Create a Lightsail load balancer to add redundancy to your application or to handle more web traffic\.
 After the load balancer is created, you can attach the Lightsail instances that you want to balance\.
-To learn more, see [Lightsail load balancers](understanding-lightsail-load-balancers.md)
+To learn more, see [Amazon Lightsail load balancers](understanding-lightsail-load-balancers.md)

 ## Prerequisite<a name="create-lightsail-load-balancer-prerequisite"></a>